 All data in the Monthly Events Panel Dataset has its origin in UAS public use files, which are accessible through the UAS All Surveys page.
-Before using this data, one must first obtain permission from the UAS by registering on the UAS site to download the public release files.
+Before accessing UAS data, one must first obtain permission by registering on the UAS site to download the public release files.
 Registering with UAS is considered agreeing to the "conditions of use" governing access and usage of the data.